 The Town could evaluate the possibility of changing some portion of the Altamirano or other sports fields to artificial turf, reducing the amount of water that would be necessary for irrigation.
 The grass at the Town's Scott Park multi-use fields was recently replaced with artificial turf, and the Town staff sees this as a possible conservation option for additional areas (Esqueda, 2012).
-In addition to the savings in turf irrigation water, runoff from artificial turf could be used to irrigate trees on the field margins, using water harvesting techniques (Clothier, 2012).
+However, there are potential issues with using turf, such as heat exposure, the presence of metals or bacteria on the turf, and expense, so a careful analysis should be conducted prior to implementing additional turf projects.

 The OSE has quantified landscape irrigation water requirements by vegetation and irrigation type for each county in New Mexico, and their estimate of the landscape irrigation water requirement using flood or sprinkler irrigation for Bermuda grass in Grant County is 27.70 gallons per square foot per year (Wilson, 1996).
 This translates to a water savings of about 3.7 ac-ft/yr per acre of turf replacement, or a total of 18.5 acre-feet for each 5-acre field replaced.
 The actual water savings would be slightly less, as some water would continue to be used to keep the turf cool and clean.
-The cost of the recent turf replacement at the Scott Park multi-use fields was approximately \$4,000,000 for the 300,000 square feet of grass (8 acres) that was replaced.
-Assuming that the artificial turf will last for 20 years, approximately 590 acrefeet of water would be saved (8 acres x 3.7 acre-feet per acre per year x 20 years) at a cost of approximately \$25,000 per acre-foot.
+The total cost of the recent turf replacement at the Scott Park multi-use fields was approximately \$4,000,000 for the 300,000 square feet of grass (8 acres) that was replaced.
+The estimated annual savings is approximately 29.6 acre-feet (8 acres x 3.7 acre-feet per acre per year).
+Assuming that the artificial turf will last for 20 years, a total of approximately 590 acre-feet of water would be saved (8 acres x 3.7 acre-feet per acre per year) at a cost of approximately \$6,800 per acre-foot (\$4,000,000,000 divided by 590 acre-feet).